hisasann/run-storm.nvim/README.md

 # run-storm.nvim

-nvim plugin to run shell files in a specific directory.
+nvim plugin to run shell files in a specific directory for JetBrain application.

 ## How to use